smolnij/Linux/README.md

 # Your system installed
 Congrats!
 Not everyone gets to this point.

-Here I assume that yor system is installed the default way choosen by developers of your distro.
+Here I assume that your system is installed the default way choosen by developers of your distro.

 For most of users I suggest "installing then tuning" way.